Tailscale + Proxmox: When Your Cluster Routes Against Itself

 The obvious solution: run Tailscale on all the Proxmox hosts for redundancy.
 Just install it on each node, advertise the same subnet, and let Tailscale handle failover.

-So I ran tailscale up --advertise-routes=10.0.4.0/24 --accept-routes=true on the first host.
+So I ran tailscale up --advertise-routes=10.0.4.0/24 --accept-routes=true on the first host (note: 10.0.4.0/24 is my local subnet - you'll need to substitute your own throughout this guide).
 That's when things got weird.
 The host became unreachable at its LAN IP (10.0.4.30) from other machines on the network.
 When I tried deploying Tailscale to more hosts, the problem spread - each host I added would disappear from the local network.

 Even worse, the Proxmox cluster started having issues.
 Corosync couldn't maintain quorum properly.
 The web UI would work from some nodes but not others.
 ZFS replication between nodes slowed to a crawl.